 We left Oslo at 8:30am and arrived in Bergen at about 6:30pm.
 I also want to mention that we did this drive in July with mostly dry roads.
 If you are driving this road in the winter, for obvious safety reasons, you would want to take a lot more time, and keep abreast of changing road conditions.

 Our route was determined by personal choice.
 We wanted to make sure we hit Borgund, home to one of the best preserved stave churches in all of Norway.
 We also decided to skip the Aurland snow road and take the world’s longest tunnel through the mountain instead (Laerdalsrtunnelen is 25km long ! ).

-We bypassed the town of Flam altogether because it is where all the tour buses seem to stop.
-We enjoyed an authentic homestyle meal (reindeer meatballs and waffles with brown cheese*) in the nearby town of Undredal instead (Vingerstad Kafe) – right on the water with fjord views.
+We enjoyed an authentic homestyle meal (reindeer meatballs and waffles with brown cheese*) in the town of Undredal right on the water with a beautiful fjord view.
 This town is only 10 minutes from Flam and almost tour bus free !

 *Undredal is quite famous for their “Brunost” – a sweet and soft brown cheese often served on waffles.

 I highly encourage you to load up on snacks and fill up your water bottles for the drive as there are not a huge number of decent restaurants between Oslo and Bergen (Flam and Undredal are exceptions).

 When you do stop – like everywhere in Norway – food is very expensive.
 A candy bar at a gas station along the way, for instance, was 25 KR (4 USD) and a bottle of water was about 40KR (6 USD).
 You can only imagine how things can add up.